Nursing Program in St. Louis: Campus Life

 Evaluating nursing programs doesn’t have to be difficult.
 Our dedicated academic advisors can help you understand how our baccalaureate degree program in nursing (BSN) fits into your lifestyle, education, and career goals.

-Looking for more information about our three-year nursing program?
-Our website includes additional details on nursing courses, financial aid, campus locations, NCLEX-RN exam prep, scholarships, and transfer credit.
+Looking for more information about our three-year accredited nursing program in Missouri?
+Our website includes additional details on nursing courses, financial aid, campus locations, NCLEX exam prep, scholarships, and transfer credits.